Schema

 The schema is generated by default using aliases as keys, it can also be generated using model

-property names not aliases with MainModel.schema/schema_json(by_alias=False)
+property names not aliases with MainModel.schema/schema_json(by_alias=False).

 JSON Schema Types🔗

-Types, custom field types, and constraints (as max_length
+Types, custom field types, and constraints (as max_length) are mapped to the corresponding

 JSON Schema Core spec format when there's